Utilising Data Science in Finance

 Each weekend opened the doors to very interesting areas that were all new to me.
 This bootcamp truly changed my way of looking at data and technology, at work but also in my personal life.
 This Bootcamp was quite intense (be ready to work hard!) but it was really a great experience.

 What advice would you give for those considering the Bootcamp?

 I did not have any coding experience prior to Cambridge Spark.
-People without coding experience may be intimated in the front of coding and the table of contents of the boot camp.
+People without coding experience may be intimidated by the coding and the table of contents of the boot camp.
 Don’t be afraid of coding and machine learning.

 If you are curious, perseverant and good at problem-solving then you have all the qualities to succeed in this data-camp.